armel/ICMultiMeter/README.md

 Line 14, the constant `CI_V_ADDRESS` set the CI-V Address of your Transceiver.
 I have indicated the default value.
 Refer to the documentation, if needed.

+> Note that, if you read 94h as `CI_V_ADDRESS` on your Transceiver, you must indicate 0x94.
+If it's A4h, you must indicate 0xA4.
+And so on.

 #### Wifi Configuration

 If you're a using an IC7300 or IC9700, __it's necessary__ !